kenballus/smtp-garden/images/postfix/README.md

   - fallback to smart host (`$relayhost`)
 #### master.cf
 - "the supervisor that keeps an eye on the well-being of the Postfix mail system"
-- SMTP chroot must be set to 'n'
+- SMTP and LMTP chroot must be set to 'n'
+- Want more debug output?
+Add `-v` arg to the desired lines
 #### Files referenced by main.cf:
 - recipient_canonical
   - Aliases for garden peers